-When addressing a sleep problem associated with chronic pain, it is important to be sure that the patient is getting the best possible treatment for their back pain and within a multidisciplinary approach.
-Many of the treatments aimed at improving a chronic pain sufferer's sleep-wake cycle can also be helpful in the treatment of the chronic pain overall, and vice-versa.
+When addressing insomnia associated with chronic pain, it is important that the patient receives the best possible treatment for pain using a multidisciplinary approach.

-- Sleep apnea, where a person stops breathing for about 10 seconds or has reduced airflow hundreds of times during the night.
-The brain arouses the person from sleep in order to resume breathing, causing severely fragmented sleep and daytime sleepiness.
+- Sleep apnea.
+A person with this condition stops breathing for about 10 seconds or has reduced airflow hundreds of times during the night.
+The brain wakes the person in order to resume breathing, causing severely fragmented sleep and daytime sleepiness.
+Opioid pain medications, which many people with chronic pain take, have been linked to sleep apnea.4

-- Restless legs syndrome, where a person has an extreme urge to move the legs, usually caused by uncomfortable sensations in the legs.
-The person may also experience involuntary jerking of the limbs during sleep and sometimes during wakefulness.
-These symptoms may cause difficulty in falling or remaining asleep, causing daytime tiredness or fatigue.
+- Restless legs syndrome.
+An extreme urge to move the legs, usually caused by uncomfortable sensations in the legs, is typical with this syndrome.
+The person may also experience involuntary jerking of the limbs during sleep and sometimes when awake.
+The symptoms may cause difficulty in falling or remaining asleep, causing daytime tiredness or fatigue.

 In This Article: